akavi/Macaronic/README.md

 # Macaronic

-Have you ever been writing ruby and though, you know what?
+Have you ever been writing ruby and thought, you know what?
 Ruby syntax is really flexible and all, but that's not enough.
 What I *really* need is the ability to reach down into the guts of MRI and twist the AST to my will.
 At runtime.

 Of course you have.